LoneStar Casino Review 2026 This casino has been fully reviewed by our team and held to our highest standards.

 💬 Comment: The time-based activity reminders are noticeable because they force a pause.
 You can’t skip past them or ignore them like usual banners.
 If more tools behaved like that, casual players might stay sharper during longer sessions.

-How the 72 Hour Limit Delay Worked When I Tried Changing My Settings
+How the 72 Hour Limit Delay Worked

 With LoneStar, limit changes are like a one-way door.
 Heading down?
 Changes take effect right away.
 But if you want to go up, be prepared for a 72-hour wait.
 I ran some tests on this with session time, purchase caps, and play limits, and the results were consistent.